-awakened an almost-forgotten knowledge of home food production.
+By gathering together to grow and celebrate food, share resources and knowledge, and preserve food-ways, we nourish and strengthen the resilience of our communities.
 Many community residents could remember a family member who had grown and preserved their own food and how good that food tasted.

-Soon people were seeing potential gardens all over the neighborhood, including in their own backyards.
+Soon, people were seeing potential gardens all over the neighborhood, including in their own backyards.

-By gathering to celebrate food, share resources and knowledge, and preserve food-ways, we nourish and strengthen the resilience of our communities.
 Growing food in urban areas presents natural challenges.
 As a craft, urban farmers look for ways to produce the large quantities of healthy food in the smallest of spaces.
-Many of the techniques we use today were pioneered as City Slicker Farms and other like-minded organizations transformed hundreds of backyards, vacant and blighted spaces of West Oakland landscape into family and community gardens.
+Many of the techniques we use today were pioneered as CSF and other like-minded organizations transformed hundreds of backyards, vacant and blighted spaces of West Oakland landscape into family and community gardens.
 The bureaucratic and legal landscape often provided additional challenges for urban farmers and gardeners.

 Launched in June 2016 after deep community involvement in the planning and design process, the West Oakland Farm Park is now a hub for sustainable agriculture, environmental awareness and action, and health education.
-Nowhere else in the Bay Area has an organization demonstrated the permanence of urban agriculture in the way that the West Oakland Farm Park proves possible, nor are there any similar parks in the city that integrate environmental and agricultural learning opportunities as fully as this site
+Nowhere else in the Bay Area has an organization demonstrated the permanence of urban agriculture in the way that the West Oakland Farm Park proves possible, nor are there any similar parks in the city that integrate environmental and agricultural learning opportunities as fully as this site.

 As Oakland’s gentrification and the physical, mental, and communal implications of food apartheid continue to grow, CSF remains committed to community-based solutions that support food justice and access.